California Bankruptcy Exemptions & Estimating Chapter 13 Payments

 • Own a home? → Option 1 (704) protects more equity.

-• Renting or have more cash/investments/car equity? → Option 2 (703) offers a miscellaneous exemption.
+• Renting or have more cash/investments/car equity? → Option 2 (703) offers a more general exemption.

-• Mortgage arrears, recent taxes, child support must be fully paid.
+• Mortgage arrears, recent taxes, child support must be fully paid over the life of the Chapter 13 Plan.

-• Credit cards and medical debt may be reduced or totally eliminated.
+• Credit cards, online loans, and medical debt may be totally forgiven or just receive pennies on the dollar.

 Payments Depend on Income & Asset Value: